rorycl/timeaway/README.md

 [![go-test](https://github.com/rorycl/timeaway/actions/workflows/gotest.yml/badge.svg?branch=main)](https://github.com/rorycl/timeaway/actions/workflows/gotest.yml)

-version 0.4.9 : 16 September 2023
+version v0.4.13 : 16 September 2023

 A small web app to calculate if the compound length of trips to Schengen countries by non-EU visitors conform with Regulation (EU) No 610/2013 limiting the total length of stays to no more than 90 days in any 180 day window.

+(This app has also turned into a github actions/workflows experiment inspired by the book "[Shipping Go](https://www.manning.com/books/shipping-go)" by Joel Holmes, and which partly accounts for large number of commits and releases.)

 The `trips` go module provides the means for calculation.

-The provided web app provides a convenient interface for making calculations at the `/home` endpoint.
+The provided web app provides a convenient interface for making calculations at the `/` or `/home` endpoint.
 This endpoint can also receive pairs of Start and End parameters for each trip, and sets the url parameters each time a calculation is made, allowing calculations to be conveniently saved or bookmarked.

 The calculation method uses a 180 day moving window to calculate the longest compound trip length (`windowDaysAway`).
 Where more than one